 Experian reports that drivers with good and excellent credit scores present less risk for car insurance providers.

 Teens are known for not having credit, so naturally, their rates will be more expensive.

 However, adults with fair and poor credit are at risk for higher than average car insurance rates.

-When car insurance companies ask what coverage level you want, they’re talking about the maximum amount they will pay if you’re at-fault in an accident.
+When car insurance companies ask what type of coverage level you want, they’re talking about the maximum amount they will pay if you’re at fault in an accident.

 The higher the coverage amount, the more you’ll pay for auto insurance.

 As you get older, car insurance quotes will decrease, but coverage-level-based rates won’t decrease.